 Give yourself a few days to think

-Sometimes, time to really think through whether an item you’re thinking of purchasing is a want to have or a need to have can help you gain clarity on whether to spend money on that item or not.
+Sometimes, time to really think through whether an item you’re thinking of purchasing is worth it can help you gain clarity on whether to spend money on that item or not.
+Taking a couple of days to decide if you truly need to buy something can help you cut down on impulsive purchases.

 5. Stop spending money on your credit card

 Credit cards can easily get you on the fast track into debt.
 If you struggle to exercise discipline with them, it may be best to completely stop using them.
-In the U.S. credit card debt limits families from investing and building wealth for their futures.
+Credit card debt can limit families from investing and building wealth for their futures.

-If you’re currently dependent on your credit card to help you with expenses, you need to have an honest self-evaluation to determine if you’re depending on your credit card because you’re trying to build your credit score, you’re unable to keep up with your bills, you’re looking to build rewards from using the card or any other reason.
+If you’re currently dependent on your credit card to help you with expenses, you need to have an honest self-evaluation.
+Determine if you’re depending on your credit card because you’re trying to build your credit score, you’re unable to keep up with your bills, you’re looking to build rewards from using the card, or any other reason.

 If it’s causing you to sink further and further into debt, it’s time to take action.
 Here’s how: